noeppi-noeppi/extintcode/details/misc.md

 $V 2.x
 ```

 The `2` is the major IntCode version, which must be `2`.
-The x is the modules version. tHis must be a non-negative integer.
+The x is the modules' version.
+This must be a non-negative integer.

 ### Dependency specifier

-A dependency specifier must be located after a version specifier and before a dependency specifier there may only be a version specifier, a function specifier and other dependency specifiers.
+A dependency specifier must be located after a version specifier, and before a dependency specifier there may only be a version specifier, a function specifier and other dependency specifiers.

-A dependency specifier tells the assembler and linker, that a module requires another module.
+A dependency specifier tells the assembler and linker that a module requires another module.
  It looks like this:

 ```
 $D name.2.x
 ```

-The `2` is the major IntCode version, which must be `2`. `name` and `x` are a module name and module version that this module requires.
+The `2` is the major IntCode version, which must be `2`. `name` and `x` are module name and module version of the module required by this one.

 ### Function specifier